TheFatherMore/fathermore/src/data/about/about.en.md

 <details>
 <summary>What is this?</summary>
-<p>This page is a living snapshot of what has my attention right now—projects, experiments, and ideas in motion.
+<p>This page is a living snapshot of what has my attention right now—projects, experiments, and ideas.
 It’s like an About page, but current.
 Inspired by <a href="https://nownownow.com/about" target="_blank">nownownow.com</a>.</p>
 </details>

 <!-- Bismillah, I write to Remember